lukas-frystak-sonarsource/sonarqube-server-guides/database/db-copy-plan.md

 ### Rollback Strategy

-The rollback strategy is straightforward and relies on keeping the original/source database online and unchanged throughout the migration process.
-Since the original database remains in the exact state it was when SonarQube Server was last connected to it, no data restoration is required.

 To rollback to the original database, simply revert the SonarQube Server configuration changes made during migration, specifically the database connection string and authentication credentials.

 If issues are identified during or after migration:
 1. Stop the SonarQube Server instance connected to the new database
 2. Update SonarQube Server configuration to use the original database connection details
-3. Clear Elasticsearch data: Remove the contents of the Elasticsearch directory as described in [Forcing an Elasticsearch reindex](https://docs.sonarsource.com/sonarqube-server/server-update-and-maintenance/maintenance/reindexing#forcing-es-reindex)
-4. Start SonarQube Server - it will reconnect to the original database
+3. Start SonarQube Server - it will reconnect to the original database
-5. Validate that system functionality is restored
+4. Validate that system functionality is restored
-6. Analyze the migration issues and plan remediation for the next migration attempt
+5. Analyze the migration issues and plan remediation for the next migration attempt